What is two-factor authentication?

 - Passcode cards or other similar forms of pre-approved code lists (used by the banks, for example)

 How does 2fa work?

-Every time you log in to your account you receive a new code, which is where the name came from – OTP (one-time passwords).
-Usually most websites offer an option between the two – either using SMS authentication or an app.
+Every time you log in to the account you receive a new code, which is where the name came from – OTP (one-time passwords).
+Usually, most websites offer an option between the two – either using SMS authentication or an app.